alttch/bma-info/eva4/iac.rst

 Dealing with timeouts
 =====================

-During deployments the following timeouts may appear:
+During deployment the following timeouts may appear:

 General timeout
 ---------------